 It is estimated that 1 in 21 men and 1 in 23 women will develop colon cancer during their lifetime.
 Unfortunately, only one-third of adults in the U.S. have been screened, even though screening has been proven to save lives.

-According to Dr. Yen, there are a variety of barriers to screening, from socioeconomic reasons to access, lack of transportation and language barriers.
+According to Dr. Chu, there are a variety of barriers to screening, from socioeconomic reasons to access, lack of transportation and language barriers.
 Others may have concerns about procedure preparation and risks.

 However, the benefits of screening far outweigh the risks in those under age 85, when complications from colonoscopy — bleeding, infection, a hole in the intestine or complications related to sedation — may increase.
 And screening preparation, which includes bowel cleansing, can be customized to decrease discomfort.

 Talk to your doctor about your colorectal cancer screening choices.
-“The best screening test is the one that gets done,” Dr. Yen says.
+“The best screening test is the one that gets done,” Dr. Chu says.